Financing a Car with 0% Interest

 U.S. News also also offers a Best Price Program, which can help you save money by buying your auto locally.
 Ratings on cars, which can provide you with valuable information, can also be found on the U.S. News & World Report site.

 When you visit an auto dealer and apply for financing, they’re going to check with various banks they deal with regularly.
-Your chances of financing your new car with 0 percent interest may not be as good as if you get direct financing.
+Your chances of financing your new car with 0 percent interest may not be as good as if you get direct financing by looking at car loans online first.
 Getting rid of the middle-man can save you time and money and improve your chances of getting 0 percent financing.
 Consider visiting your local bank or credit union and see about being preapproved prior to visiting the dealership.

 Even if you’ve never imagined financing a car with 0 percent interest, you may find it’s easier than you think once your credit is in good condition and you know where to shop.
 Now all you have to do is enjoy start shopping for your dream car!